mtrohman/heiswayi.github.io/_posts/2015-11-16-embedding-dll-files-into-single-exe-file.md

 ---
 layout: post
 title: Embedding .DLL files into a single .EXE file
-description: Some tricks to create a single binary .EXE file with embedded .DLL files using C# WinForms.
+description: Some tricks to create a single binary .EXE file with embedded external .DLL files using C# WinForms.
 keywords: embedded dll, visual studio
 tags: [WinForms, CSharp]
+comments: true
 ---

 This method is unusual and rarely people do it, but it still works for me when I want to hide one or two external library binaries like .DLL files into my single .EXE application file.
 I used to build most of my Windows application in .NET C# by using Visual Studio.